hawtio/hawtio-online-examples/camel-quarkus-kubernetes/README.md

 ## How to deploy it to Kubernetes/OpenShift

 This example is intended to be used by deploying to a Kubernetes/OpenShift cluster.
+An [alternative example](https://github.com/hawtio/hawtio-online-examples/camel-quarkus-openshift) is available should the target cluster be OpenShift.

 To deploy it to a cluster, firstly change the container image parameters in [pom.xml](pom.xml) to fit your development environment.
 (The default image name is `quay.io/hawtio/hawtio-online-example-camel-quarkus:latest`, which should be pushed to the `hawtio` organisation on [Quay.io](https://quay.io/).)